JoshuaHaughton/watchlist/README.md

 ## Description / Features
-- Page layouts and styling built entirely with HTML and CSS
+- Page layouts and styling built entirely with HTML, CSS and JavaScript
 - Use of React hooks
 - Functional sorting by date (new to old / old to new) and title
 - Recommended movies section showing similar movies to the one selected